Early Menopause: Everything You Need To Know About Symptoms, Prevention & Treatment

 What are the symptoms of early menopause?

-As Sandi emphatically verified during our initial consultation, symptoms of early menopause are vast and can be pretty brutal.
+As Sandi emphatically verified during our initial consultation, symptoms of early menopause2 are vast and can be pretty brutal.
 They include hot flashes and night sweats, vaginal dryness, having to urinate often, incontinence, sexual dysfunction, and sleep disturbances, joint pain, and inability to concentrate.
 While these are similar to symptoms of menopause, early menopause can make them feel more intense.

 Sandi had gone off the pill before I saw her, which had created additional birth control side effects.
 In my practice, I also see how birth control pills can mask many signs of early menopause.
 In Sandi’s case, they may have masked the symptoms of primary ovarian insufficiency for years.